Tokenization

 Transaction Envelope Statuses

-- Cancelled: the transaction was not submitted to the network, it cannot be retried
+- Cancelled: The transaction was not submitted to the network and cannot be retried